ddasker/mysql-enterprise/install-ee/install-ee.md

 <copy>PATH=$PATH:/mysql/mysql-latest/bin:$HOME/.local/bin:$HOME/bin</copy>
     ```

 12. Save the changes, log out and log in again from the ssh for the changes to take effect on the user profile.
-Or you can 'source' the .bash_profile file to update your environment
+Or you can source the .bash_profile file to update your environment
     ```
-<copy>source /home/opc/.bash&#95;profile<</copy>
+<copy>source /home/opc/.bash&#95;profile</copy>
     ```